Fedik/php-maptiles/README.md

 * `fill_color` - color for fill free space if tile is not a square (def: 'white');
 * `zoom_min` - minimum zoom level for make tiles (def: 0);
 * `zoom_max` - maximum zoom level for make tiles (def: 8);
-* `scaling_up` - whether allow scalle up the base image when it have less size than need for curent zoom level (def: false);
+* `scaling_up` - zoom level when scalling up still allowed, when the base image have less size than need for a curent zoom level (def: 0);
 * `format` - image fomat (def: jpeg);
 * `quality_jpeg` - quality for jpeg format (def: 80);
 * `imagick_tmp` - temp folder for ImageMagick, useful if system /tmp folder have not enough free space (def: null);